LBLuna Bloom

 This keyword carries a combined task.
 People do not only want a date.
 They want the rhythm of the month: when the next period may arrive, when ovulation may sit, and how those points shape the rest of the cycle.

-Answer the query clearly first, then route the user back into the calculator flow.
+Answer the search intent clearly, then guide the user back into the calculator flow.

 One search, one combined task